ArtemD/bootcamp-team-test/README.md

 # bootcamp-team-test
-Testing GitHub with Bootcamp 2021 group with the intent of demonstrating problems occuring in group development.
+Testing GitHub with Bootcamp 2021 group.
+The test demonstrates problems occuring in group development.